doxeylab/domainfacts/server/README.md

 ## Configuration

-There are two sample configuration files included in this directory: one for `shiny-server`, and one for `nginx`.
+There are two sample configuration files included in the `conf` directory: one for `shiny-server`, and one for `nginx`.
 The `shiny-server.conf` file (on Ubuntu) should be copied to `/etc/shiny-server/shiny-server.conf`, and the `nginx.conf` file to `/etc/nginx/sites-available/default`.
 Before copying these over however, first edit these as discussed below.

 ### `shiny-server`